Paula Balekana

 Paula Balekana (born 18 May 1993) is a Fijian rugby union player who currently plays as a wing for the New England Free Jacks in Major League Rugby (MLR).
 He previously played for the Houston SaberCats in MLR.

+During his time in with the Free Jacks Balekana helped lead the team to a three-peat from 2023-2025, led the MLR in tries scored in both 2023 and 2025 and was named Major League Rugby player of the year in 2025.

+He has also competed in the National Rugby Championship with the Sydney Rays, Zebre in the United Rugby Championship and the National Provincial Championship with multiple teams.

 Playing career

 Balekana was named in the Sydney Rays squad for the 2017 National Rugby Championship season after having played for Gordon RFC in the Shute Shield.
 He made 29 appearances for the club, scoring 120 points.
 Afterwards, he played for Zebre during the 2018-19 Pro14 and 2019-20 Pro14 seasons.

 In 2021 he was named to the MLR all second team, after scoring 6 tries in 16 matches.

 After playing one year for Houston, he signed with the New England Free Jacks, scoring 6 tries in 12 matches during the 2022 season.
 The following year, during the 2023 season, Balekana led the MLR in tries, with 15, scoring 75 total points.
-He helped lead the Free Jacks to their first championship.
+He helped lead the Free Jacks to their first MLR championship.

-He finished out the year playing for in New Zealand's domestic National Provincial Championship competition.
+He finished out the 2023 season playing for in New Zealand's domestic National Provincial Championship competition.

-Balekana rejoined the Free Jacks in 2024 and helped the team win another title, scoring 4 tries in 15 appearances.
-In the 2025 season, he had a tremendous campaign, thriving on both sides of the ball.
+Balekana rejoined the Free Jacks in 2024 and helped the team win another title, scoring 4 tries in 15 appearances (all starts).
+In the 2025 season, he had a tremendous campaign, thriving on both sides of the ball starting all 15 games he appeared in.
+During a game vs. the Miami Sharks on April 6, he scored a career high three tries.
 He had 70 tackles and led the MLR in tries for a second time, with 15, including 2 in the MLR championship game, helping the Free Jacks win a third straight MLR title in the process.
 He also claimed his 50th cap for the club on April 5 vs Houston.
 At the end of the season, Balekana was named the 2025 Major League Rugby player of the year, and was selected to the all MLR first team.

 Free Jacks' general manager Tom Kindley summed up Balekana's season by stating, "This season, his impact was immense—he consistently came up with game-changing moments on both sides of the ball, drawing on his experience and dogged drive to succeed."
-Balekana finished out the 2025 season with Northland.
+Balekana finished out the 2025 season with Northland in the National Provincial Championship.

+In May of 2026, Balekana rejoined the Free Jacks in the middle of the season however he only appeared in the final game of the season.